patrick-ogrady/website/hackmd/vryx-poc.md

 When I began testing the Vryx Proof-of-Concept, the HyperSDK merklized state at each block using the [MerkleDB](https://github.com/ava-labs/avalanchego/blob/7975cb723fa17d909017db6578252642ba796a62/x/merkledb).
 Very quickly, however, this became the bottleneck to increasing throughput.
 To find more headroom, I began to only generate a root every 60 seconds, however, this still caused instability (at 100k TPS with 10M accounts, this meant writing ~2.5M keys to disk in a single batch).
 Upon further review, I found the root cause of this was inserting tens of thousands of keys into [Pebble](https://github.com/cockroachdb/pebble), a RocksDB/LevelDB inspired key-value database, in a single batch every second.
 Pebble allows entries to be iterated over in-order, something that isn't needed to service a merkle trie.
 This got dramatically worse as I increased the number of keys in the database and compaction increased dramatically.

+However, even with an optimal disk management (what Firewood is attempting to solve), the cost of updating a merkle trie will never be free.
+Maybe there is some other set of tradeoffs to explore?

 Are we saying Merkilzation is the issue or existing KV databases (Pebble)? or both?

-To maximize efficiency and still allow for verifiable syncing and some level of execution verification, I decided to try a different approach: Vilmo.
+To maximize efficiency and still allow for verifiable state transition application and syncing, I ditched both merklization and Pebble for a new key-value database I created called Vilmo.
+Vilmo, like the HyperSDK, is opinionated and optimized for this particular use case.
+While it doesn't allow for proofs of arbitrary state to be generated, it does allow for...

 Vilmo is a new key-value database that doesn't provide the ability to iterate over keys in-order that is optimized for massive write throughput.
 It is an append-only database model on-disk that can still maintain a set of deterministically checksummed log files that can be persisted in the chain and synced.